Code-Institute-Submissions/stream-one-project-1/README.md

 The project guidelines are as follows:

-- Use AngularJS as your framework.
+- Use AngularJS as a framework.
 - Use Angular routing to enable navigation.
 - Incorporate at least 1 service and 1 directive.
-- Use as much functionality as you see appropriate from the lessons.
 - Use bootstrap or flexbox for main navigation and grid layout.
 - Include at least one page that contains a form with validation.
-- Use Git to maintain your source code.
+- Use Git to maintain the source code.
-- You must deploy the final version of your code to an internet hosting site.
 - Use semantic HTML5 markup.
-- Make your web site as responsive as possible.
-Use appropriate testing sites to test your web sites in as many different environments as possible.
+- Make the web site as responsive as possible.
+Use appropriate testing sites to test the web site in as many different environments as possible.

 Stakeholder information